panpan2/panpan2.github.io/_posts/2021-04-20-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 {% include image.html url="molgraphlearning/vec2set-2.png" description="" w="85" %}

-So we got rid of OT with Linear Interpolation and Non-dictionary learning?
+So we got rid of _OT_ with Linear Interpolation and Non-dictionary learning?
 At least on this step yes.
-However, we don't know the alignment of the generated pointcloud and of the generated molecule with the initial one, so we'll need it later :)
+However, we don't know the alignment of the generated pointcloud and of the generated molecule with the initial one, so we'll need _OT_ later :)

 # Graph decoder - From pointcloud to discrete graph